 Improved engagement of youth in the discussions related to ICTs for Development.

-For markets to truly flourish, regulators need to develop new regulatory approaches that are as innovative as the technologies as their subject.
+For markets to truly flourish, all stakeholders need to encourage new approaches that are as innovative as the technologies as their subject.

-Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.
+Developing inclusive, multistakeholder national, regional and international approaches for cooperation for building confidence and security in the use of ICTs.

 Strengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).